imranhoshain/home-openGL-in-C/README.md

-# Bangladesh-Flug-OpenGL
+# Home or House OpenGL Project
-Drawing the national flag of Bangladesh
+Drawing the Home
-Using OpenGL and C++
+Using OpenGL in C

 Required Libraries
 OpenGL 4.2 (minimum)